 ID Project Name Project Purpose and Outcome Estimated Budget Source Staff Comments TE-2 (cont.)
-Identify transit options that match transportation- underserved workers with transportation- underserved The tertiary innovation is design of financial sustainability via multiple means of funding.
+Identify transit options that match transportation-underserved workers with transportation-underserved employers in transportation-underserved areas.
+The tertiary innovation is design of financial sustainability via multiple means of funding.
 Innovative transit systems like the one proposed require innovative financial support.
 Coverage goals, because they seek to assure equity as well as efficiency, will require subsidies.
-The origin-support-destination transit network can become financially sustainable by a variety of means: • Employer contributions (a stable, reliable workforce reduces the organizational costs of turnover, hiring, training) employers, in Carbon offsets (by use of hybrid/EV) transportation- underserved areas.
-Municipal contributions (town and cities with visible mobility for all are attractive to residents as well as businesses [4]) Sliding scale rider fees Transportation gift cards, coupons, etc. Mass transit assessments • Grants Anticipated Outcomes The proposed UPWP study will produce models-well-researched, evidence-based, practicable examples for numerous municipalities to use and modify according to their unique circumstances.
+The origin-support-destination transit network can become financially sustainable by a variety of means: • Employer contributions (a stable, reliable workforce reduces the organizational costs of turnover, hiring, training) • Carbon offsets (by use of hybrid/EV) • Municipal contributions (town and cities with visible mobility for all are attractive to residents as well as businesses [4]) • Sliding scale rider fees • Transportation gift cards, coupons, etc. • Mass transit assessments • Grants Anticipated Outcomes The proposed UPWP study will produce models-well-researched, evidence-based, practicable examples for numerous municipalities to use and modify according to their unique circumstances.
 Because the principle of coverage informs the models, operationalizing them should help cities and towns to close systemic gaps in service, improving social and economic justice and providing greater mobility equity.
 Because the models are well-researched and evidence-based, operationalizing them should begin to improve data on public and economic health of the cities and towns.
 And, because the models are practicable, operationalizing them should show immediate environmental energy/congestion benefits.
-NOTES (1) Transit Means Business, Metropolitan Planning Council, Chicago, 2019.
-(2) "Public transport faces an increasingly intense conflict between patronage goals and coverage goals.
+NOTES 1.
+Transit Means Business, Metropolitan Planning Council, Chicago, 2019.
+2. "Public transport faces an increasingly intense conflict between patronage goals and coverage goals.
 Broadly speaking, patronage goals seek to maximize patronage of all types, while coverage goals lead to the provision of service despite low patronage, for example, to achieve social inclusion objectives.
 The conflict between these goals follows inevitably from the underlying structure of the public transport product, including both its costs and geometry.
-The tradeoff between patronage and coverage is [a value judgment] and the decision about how to balance social versus patronage goals [must be] made consciously rather than inadvertently, with a clear understanding of the consequences of the choice."
-By Jarrett Walker, McCormick Rankin Cag-ney, Level 13, 167 Macquarie Street, Sydney, NSW 2000, Australia © 2008 Elsevier Ltd. (3) See: http://fortune.com/2015/03/05/employees-loyalty-marriott/ (4) World Health Organization, Global age-friendly cities: a guide.
+Th Estimated Budget Source © 2008 Elsevier Ltd. 3.
+See: http://fortune.com/2015/03/05/employees-loyalty-marriott/ or occurrence contract of the Global age-friendly cities: a guide.
 2007.